 We are Inchcape.
-Inchcape is the trading name for Inchcape Retail Limited and it subsidiary companies including Chapelgate Motors Limited and Gerard Mann Limited.
+Inchcape is the trading name for Inchcape Retail Limited and its subsidiary companies including Chapelgate Motors Limited and Gerard Mann Limited.
 Our registered office is at First Floor, Unit 3140 Park Square, Solihull Parkway, Birmingham Business Park, Birmingham, B37 7YN.
 All of the companies within the Inchcape group are registered with the ICO as data controllers.

 We are dedicated to ensuring that all personal data that we process is done so in a fair, lawful and transparent manner.
-We take the security of your data very seriously and adhere to all relevant data protection legislation including the Data Protection Act 2018, the General Data Protection Regulation 2016/679 (‘GDPR’) and The Privacy and Electronic Communications (EC Directive) Regulations 2003 (“PECR”).
+We take the security of your data very seriously and adhere to all relevant data protection legislation including the Data Protection Act 2018, the UK General Data Protection Regulation (‘GDPR’) and The Privacy and Electronic Communications (EC Directive) Regulations 2003 (“PECR”).

 If you have any questions relating to this notice, your rights under data protection legislation or the processing of your personal data then you can contact us by: